ChristerNilsson/ELO-Pairings/videoscript.md

 The Swiss system is unfair: a win against a high-rated player is worth exactly as much as a win against a low-rated player.

-In boxing, a heavyweight never faces a flyweight.
-In chess, it's considered a privilege!

 Principles for such a system:
-a) Pair players with the same Elo rating, from the first to the last round.
+a) Pair players with similar Elo Performance
-b) Weight game points (1 or ½) with the opponent's Elo rating to determine standings.
+b) Use ELO Performance to determine standings

 Time to revive the old principle: Birds of a feather flock together!